franzbu/EnhancedSpaces.spoon/README.md

 ## Introduction
 EnhancedSpaces requires [Hammerspoon](https://www.hammerspoon.org/), so if you haven't used the latter yet, go ahead with its installation.

-A few words about Hammerspoon: When it comes to macOS, the obvious choice for developing an application like this is Swift; however, I discovered Hammerspoon with its Lua-based approach some time ago, have fallen in love with it and wanted to see how far it can carry me in regard to a project like this, and my love for Hammerspoon has only deepened.
+A few words about Hammerspoon: When it comes to macOS, the obvious choice for developing an application like this is Swift; however, I discovered Hammerspoon with its Lua-based approach some time ago, have fallen in love and wanted to see how far it can carry me in regard to a project like this, and my love for Hammerspoon has only deepened.

 I can recommend Hammerspoon beyond it being a requirement for EnhancedSpaces; it's one of the most powerful and flexible ways for adding value to your macOS in virtually any respect.
 Care for an example?